West Palm Beach Criminal Attorney

 The sequence of the legal process is:

-• The Arrest/Booking – after you are arrested and read your rights, you are booked and your personal information is recorded and you are fingerprinted and photographed
+• Arrest / Booking – After you are arrested and read your rights, you are booked and your personal information is recorded and you are fingerprinted and photographed

-For more serious felony crimes such as theft crimes, drug crimes, domestic violence, battery or child abuse, there are nine basic parts of the criminal process:
+For more serious felony crimes, there are nine basic parts of the criminal process:

 • Arraignment